mpi4py/mpi4py/docs/source/usrman/mpi4py.futures.rst

 :class:`MPIPoolExecutor` takes advantage of the dynamic process management features introduced in the MPI-2 standard.
-In particular, the :meth:`MPI.Intracomm.Spawn` method of :const:`MPI.COMM_SELF` is used in the master (or parent) process to spawn new worker (or child) processes running a Python interpreter.
+In particular, the `MPI.Intracomm.Spawn` method of `MPI.COMM_SELF` is used in the master (or parent) process to spawn new worker (or child) processes running a Python interpreter.
 The master process uses a separate thread (one for each :class:`MPIPoolExecutor` instance) to communicate back and forth with the workers.
 The worker processes serve the execution of tasks in the main (and only) thread until they are signaled for completion.